-The Finite Carbon Corporation IFM methodology4 (approved by ACR in September 2010), takes a Faustmann approach to baseline determination using net present value (NPV) maximization with a 6% discount rate on future cash flows.
-The literature supporting Faustmann's original 1849 work forms the basis for modern optimal rotation/investment decisions and forest economics (summarized in Newman 20025) in addition to appearing in over 300 other book and journal articles.
+The Finite Carbon Corporation IFM methodology5 (approved by ACR in September 2010), takes a Faustmann approach to baseline determination using NPV maximization with a 6% discount rate on future cash flows.
+The literature supporting Faustmann's original 1849 work forms the basis for modern optimal rotation/investment decisions and forest economics (summarized in Newman 20026) in addition to appearing in over 300 other book and journal articles.
 One of the reasons there is such an extensive literature base for NPV maximization is that the Faustmann approach to forest investment and optimal rotation is not perfect.
 Like the basic economic model of supply and demand, these underlying theorems go far to predict how agents will act, however they do not correctly account for all situations.

-In the Finite IFM methodology as it exists, the 6% discount is an assumption of how a common industrial forest landowner would make their forest management decisions.
-This 6% NPV maximization determination of the baseline level of emission and sequestration is appropriate in that it gives a common transparent metric by which landowners, project developers, verifiers, and offset purchasers can base their assessment of an ACR IFM carbon project.
-However, less than 40% of aggregate U.S. timber supply comes from Private Industrial (PI) timberland6 necessitating an adaption of the methodology to allow consideration of these other landowners who are actively managing their forests.
+In the Finite IFM methodology, the 6% discount is an assumption for how a common industrial forest landowner would make their forest management decisions.
+This 6% NPV maximization determination of the baseline level of emission and sequestration is appropriate in that it gives a common transparent and conservative metric by which landowners, project developers, verifiers, and offset purchasers can base their assessment of an ACR IFM carbon project.
+However, less than 40% of aggregate U.S. timber supply comes from Private Industrial (PI) timberland7 necessitating an adaption of the methodology to allow consideration of other landowner classes who are actively managing their forests.